udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/hyper-link.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs175" %}

-## Header based hyperlink
+## Hyperlink for summary cells

-The pivot table has an option to show hyperlink in the cells based on specific row or column header.
-It can be configured using the [`headerText`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/hyperlinkSettings/#headertext) option through code behind, during initial rendering.
+The pivot table has an option to show hyperlink option for summary cells alone that are currently in display.
+To do so, user need to set [`showSummaryCellHyperlink`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/hyperlinkSettings/#showsummarycellhyperlink) to **true**.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}